Wayne82/wayne82.github.io/_drafts/Natural-Language-Processing-Notes-word2vec.md

   * More advanced models like BERT and GPT use context to generate different embeddings for the same word based on its usage (different contexts).

 ## What is Next?
+Now, I feel I am well prepared to continue the courses of [CS224N](https://www.youtube.com/playlist?list=PLoROMvodv4rOaMFbaqxPDoLWjDaRAdP9D), and the next exciting topic is **Attention Mechanism**.
+I am looking forward to learning more about it and how it contributes to the power of modern NLP models like Transformers and LLMs.